farooqkz/OxygenCapsule/README.md

 When you want to go diving underwater, use these capsules to increase your breath up to 10.
-This mod currently contains a small capsule(in three state: empty, half and full)  and a capsule filler, each full capsule can increase your breath to 10.
+This mod currently contains a small capsule(in three state: empty, half and full)  and a Oxygen compressor, each full capsule can increase your breath to 10.

 I said *small* capsule because bigger one may be added later(how about a big one attached to player?)

 ## It's not ready!
-It need textures(three for capsules and one or two for capsule filler), my painting and drawing was never good, I draw something randomly but it needs some real textures, it won't be usable till it doesn't have textures.
+It need textures(three for capsules and one or two for Oxygen compressor), my painting and drawing was never good, I draw something randomly but it needs some real textures, it won't be usable till it doesn't have textures.